 Violist Sunghee Choi was appointed to the Chicago Symphony Orchestra in September of 2015 by Music Director Riccardo Muti.

-Choi has appeared at a number of music festivals throughout the USA including the Beethoven Institute at New School, Sarasota Chamber Music Festival, Heifetz Institute, Spoleto Music Festival, as well as appearing in Europe at the Kuhmo Chamber music Festival in Finland, and Music Alps in France.
+Choi has appeared at a number of music festivals throughout the U.S. including the Beethoven Institute at New School, Sarasota Chamber Music Festival, Heifetz Institute, Spoleto Festival, as well as appearing in Europe at the Kuhmo Chamber Music Festival in Finland and Music Alps in France.

-Prior to joining the CSO, Choi was a member of Lyric Opera of Chicago for two years, Grant Park Music Festival Orchestra for five years.
+Prior to joining the CSO, Choi was a member of Lyric Opera of Chicago Orchestra for two years and the Grant Park Orchestra for five years.
 She has also performed with New York Philharmonic, the Philadelphia Orchestra, New Jersey Symphony and the Chamber Orchestra of Philadelphia and served as principal violist of New York Classical Players.